Durham University: The church university, 1832–1909

-During its expansion phase the university also became the first English university to establish relationships with overseas institutions; firstly in 1875 with Codrington College, Barbados, and secondly in early 1876 with Fourah Bay College, Sierra Leone.
-Under the arrangements the two colleges became affiliated colleges of the university with their students sitting examinations for and receiving Durham degrees.
-The landmark event was not met with universal applause, with the London Times stating "it would not be much longer before the University of Durham was affiliated to the Zoo".
-After nearly a century of affiliation and with the prevailing winds of decolonisation, Fourah Bay became independent of the university in 1968 to form part of the University of Sierra Leone while Codrington College became affiliated to the University of the West Indies in 1965.
+During its expansion phase, the university also became the first English university to establish relationships with overseas institutions: first, in 1875 with Codrington College, Barbados; and, secondly, in early 1876 with Fourah Bay College, Sierra Leone.
+Under the arrangements, the two colleges became affiliated colleges of the university, with their students sitting examinations for and receiving Durham degrees.
+The landmark event was not met with universal applause, with the London Times stating that "it would not be much longer before the University of Durham was affiliated to the Zoo".
+After nearly a century of affiliation and with the prevailing winds of decolonisation, Fourah Bay became independent of the university in 1968, to form part of the University of Sierra Leone, while Codrington College became affiliated to the University of the West Indies in 1965.

 The first debating society in Durham was founded in 1835, but may have closed by 1839.
 The Durham University Union was established in 1842, and revived and moved to Palace Green in 1872–3 as the Durham Union Society.
 Notable past presidents of the Durham Union have included Richard Dannatt, Sir Edward Leigh, and Crispin Blunt.

 The Durham Colleges Students Representative Council (SRC) was founded around 1900 after the model of the College of Medicine SRC (in Newcastle).
 The Durham University SRC was formed in 1907 with representatives from the Durham Colleges, the College of Medicine, and Armstrong College (also in Newcastle).
 In 1963, after the creation of Newcastle University, the Durham Colleges SRC became the Durham University SRC, and was renamed as the Durham Students' Union in 1970.

-Until the mid 19th century, University of Durham degrees were subject to a religion test and could only be taken by members of the established church.
+Until the mid-19th century, University of Durham degrees were subject to a religion test and could only be taken by members of the established church.
 Medical degrees in Newcastle were exempt from this requirement from the start of the affiliation of the medical school, but in Durham it lasted until the revision of the statutes in 1865.
 Despite the opening of degrees, staff and members of Convocation were still required to be members of the Church of England until the Universities Tests Act 1871.
 However, "dissenters" were able to attend Durham and then sit the examinations for degrees of the University of London, which were not subject to any religious test.
 Following the grant of a supplemental charter in 1895 allowing women to receive degrees of the university, the Women's Hostel (St Mary's College from 1919) was founded in 1899.